UtilityMods/Index/CONTRIBUTING.md

 - include either a link to your source code or support server<sup>[1]</sup>
 - be placed in the proper modloader category
 - be up-to-date with the current upstream `master` branch
+- update the `Last updated` date using the ISO 8601 as defined [here]

 Your submission **must not**: